-If your company was previously trading, HMRC will send a ‘Notice to deliver a Company Tax Return’ after you have contacted your local corporation tax office.
-This must be completed for the corporation tax accounting period prior to it becoming dormant.
-It must be delivered to HMRC online.
+If your company was previously trading, HMRC will send a ‘Notice to deliver a Company Tax Return’.
+This must be completed for the Corporation Tax accounting period prior to the company becoming dormant.
+It should be delivered to HMRC online.

 Notifying Companies House

 You do not have to notify Companies House when your company becomes dormant, but you will still have to file a confirmation statement (formerly known as an annual return) and dormant accounts every year.

 Dormant company bank accounts

-It is advisable to avoid opening a business bank account whilst your company is dormant.
-If it previously traded, it would be a good idea to close any business bank accounts to avoid any bank charges being applied to the account or unexpected payments being made, both of which would forfeit your dormant status.
+It is advisable to avoid opening a business bank account if your company is dormant.
+If it was previously trading, it would be a good idea to close any existing business bank accounts to avoid bank charges or unexpected payments, both of which would forfeit your dormant status.

 The only transactions that a dormant company can put through a business bank account are:

-- Payments for shares from the first shareholders.
+- payments for shares from the first shareholders

-- Paying fees to Companies House for filing a confirmation statement and changing the company name.
+- paying fees to Companies House for filing a confirmation statement and changing the company name

-- Paying late filing penalties to HMRC.
+- paying late filing penalties to HMRC

-All other types of payments made or received are considered ‘significant accounting transactions’, which would jeopardise the dormant status and require the submission of full statutory accounts.
+All other types of payments made or received are considered ‘significant accounting transactions, which would jeopardise the dormant status and require the submission of full statutory accounts.

 Dormant company reporting and filing requirements

-1. Requirements for Companies House
+1. Dormant company requirements for Companies House

 The accounts consist of a balance sheet and any relevant notes.
 You can deliver this information to Companies House by post or online using form AA02.
 The deadline for filing accounts is 9 months after the end of the financial year, which is known as the ‘accounting reference date’.

-However, if you are filing your company’s first accounts and they cover a period of more than 12 months, the deadline will be 21 months of the date of incorporation.
+However, if you are filing your company’s first accounts and they cover a period of more than 12 months, the deadline will be 21 months from the date of incorporation.
 Companies House will notify you of these filing dates closer to the time, but you should set up your own reminder system in any case.

-- Registered office address.
+- registered office address

-- SAIL address (if applicable).
+- SAIL address (if applicable)

-- Secretary details (if one is appointed).
+- company secretary details (if one is appointed)

-- Location of statutory company records.
+- location of statutory company records

-- Information about issued shares.
+- information about issued shares

-- Nature of business activities (SIC codes)
+- nature of business activities (SIC codes)

-- Information about people with significant control (PSCs)
+- information about people with significant control (PSCs)

 There is no limit to the number or frequency of statements filed each year.
 The purpose is simply to confirm important details to ensure the public register remains accurate and up-to-date.

-Any changes to the registered details of a company must be reported to Companies House as soon as possible.
+Any changes to the registered details of the company must be reported to Companies House as soon as possible.
 The public record will be updated accordingly.

-2. Requirements for HMRC
+2. Dormant company requirements for HMRC

 Dormant companies are required to file a Company Tax Return with HMRC if they were previously trading before becoming dormant.
 Companies that are dormant from the date of incorporation do not have to file any tax returns until they become active.